buluma/gitlab-mirror-ci-action/README.md

 ## Credits

-Thanks to [SvanBoxel](https://github.com/marketplace/actions/mirror-to-gitlab-and-run-gitlab-ci) for the inspiration
+Thanks to [SvanBoxel](https://github.com/marketplace/actions/mirror-to-gitlab-and-run-gitlab-ci) for the inspiration.